LEMUR: Learned Multi-Vector Retrieval: Ablation Study Additional Results

-\section{Ablation study additional results}
+While the default number of query vectors used in ColBERTv2 is 32, for long queries, e.g., in agentic applications, it can be preferable to use more vectors.
+To test the effectiveness of \textsc{Lemur} with longer queries, in the figure below, we use the ArguAna dataset from BEIR with 300 vectors per query, following \citet{santhanam2022colbertv2}. \textsc{Lemur} maintains its effectiveness in both retrieval performance and MaxSim approximation quality (Pearson correlation coefficient 0.987, Spearman's rank correlation coefficient 0.983).

+\section{Ablation Study Additional Results}

-\subsection{Additional results for $k = 100$}
+\subsection{Additional Results for $k = 100$}

-In this section, we present additional results for the embedding dimension ablation study on all six BEIR datasets for $k = 100$.
-For discussion, see Sec.~\ref{sec:ablation}.
+In this section, we present additional results for the embedding dimension ablation study on eight BEIR datasets for $k = 100$.
+For discussion, see Section~\ref{sec:ablation}.

-\subsection{Additional results for $k = 10$}
+\subsection{Additional Results for $k = 10$}

-In this section, we present additional results for the embedding dimension ablation study on all six BEIR datasets for $k = 10$.
-The differences in recall between the configurations are similar as for $k = 100$.
+In this section, we present additional results for the embedding dimension ablation study on eight BEIR datasets for $k = 10$.
+The differences in recall between the configurations are similar to those for $k = 100$.

-\section{End-to-end performance additional results}
+\section{End-to-End Performance Additional Results}